Estate Planning Attorney- Boulder, CO

 What is Estate Planning?

 In its simplest form, estate planning outlines what you want to happen should you become incapacitated or die.
-It identifies who has authority to act in your stead and what you want them to do.
+It identifies who has authority to act on your behalf and what you want them to do.

 Estate planning can get more complicated for high net worth individuals facing possible estate tax liability.
 It can also get more complicated when intended beneficiaries are minors, disabled, or unable to responsibly manage an inheritance.